WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 > TODO: this section needs work

-- Ideally follow best practice BIP 157/158.
+- Ideally follow best practice BIP 157/158 (CA: AKA Neutrino, which allows a mobile wallet to not use SPF, thus preserves privacy of which address is your DID).
 Problem is that libraries not necessarily available.
 - Fallback is Kulpreet's REST service.

 About BIP 157/158